jipson7/library-booker/README.md

 the 3 person rooms first.
 If none of those are available at the specified

-times then it will search the three person rooms.
+times then it will search the two person rooms.

+If only 2 sets of credentials are available,

+it will select from the second floor rooms.

 It uses credentials stored in studentInfo.txt that should be stored in the same directory